Cyber Security Policy Aims To Neutralize Looming Threat Of Hybrid War: IT Minister - UrduPoint

 Cyber Security Policy Aims To Neutralize Looming Threat Of Hybrid War: IT Minister

-Federal Minister for Information Technology and Telecommunication Syed Amin-ul-Haq Wednesday said that the cyber security policy, approved by the Federal Cabinet the other day, was aimed at countering the incidents related to malicious use of information and communication technologies in cyberspace that posed a grave financial and security threat to Pakistan
+Syed Amin-ul-Haq says the primary objective of cyber security policy is to ensure the privacy and security of online data, personal information and confidential content of public, government and private entities.

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Jul, 2021 ) :Federal Minister for Information Technology and Telecommunication Syed Amin-ul-Haq Wednesday said that the cyber security policy, approved by the Federal Cabinet the other day, was aimed at countering the incidents related to malicious use of information and communication technologies in cyberspace that posed a grave financial and security threat to Pakistan.
+ISLAMABAD: (UrduPoint/UrduPoint / Pakistan Point News-July 28th, 2021) Federal Minister for Information Technology and Telecommunication Syed Amin-ul-Haq Wednesday said that the cyber security policy, approved by the Federal Cabinet the other day, was aimed at countering the incidents related to malicious use of information and communication technologies in cyberspace that posed a grave financial and security threat to Pakistan.

 The Primary objective of cyber security policy is to ensure the privacy and security of online data, personal information and confidential content of public, government and private entities, the minister said in a news release.